VF-1D Super Valkyrie

 If the kit has a mode where the kit suffers the most it is the Battroid mode.
 For starters I believe the legs are to short.
 As stated before the arms cannot rotate so they stick out, especially because of the armor on the sides.
 But mostly overall it still looks good in that nostalgic soft vinyl toy sort of way and still much better than Arii’s first attempt at the 1/100 Valkyrie.

 This is an old kit and definitely shows it age.
-And if you are not an experienced builder this can be a trying kit to build as many parts can be accidently built backwards or in the wrong direction.
+And if you are not an experienced builder this can be a trying kit to build as many parts can be accidentally built backward or in the wrong direction.
 I recommend this kit to experienced builders only who want to recapture a bit of their youth from long ago such as myself.
 If you want to build a good representation of a 1/100 Valkyrie I suggest the new 1/100 Waves kits but as a transforming kit in 1/100 scale this is still the only option available to modelers.

 ©2011 Pictures and article by Leonardo Flores and CollectionDX